sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/100 - validate-extractions.md

 **Validation output**

-For the preceding validations, here's an example extraction output in which:
+For the preceding validations, here's an example document extraction where:

 - the " zip code is valid" test fails
 - the "second broker email" test is skipped because the prerequisite field  `second\\.broker\\.name` is null